 CONCEPCION TELLO DOORWAY

 ESPADA CURRENT ARCH

 Mission Concepcion was the only one of the Tello designed churches that was completed.
-It is one of the oldest unrestored stone churches in the United States.
+Completed in 1755, it is the oldest unreconstructed stone churches in the United States.

 ESPADA TELLO DOORWAY